| Chapter 1. Oakland- The Bay Area's Premier Waterfront City Most of the world's great cities are on waterways

 some degree, upon the availability of transportation facilities.
 It is

 not clear how many of these jobs are within Oakland.
+The two military installations on the Waterfront are

 also sources of employment.
 Last year the community organized to oppose